Our website

 According to calculations, the ITC sector is responsible for approximately 1.8%–2.8% of global carbon dioxide emissions (source).
 This is almost as much as South Korea and Germany emit yearly (source).
 Or, you could say that if the ITC sector were a country, it would be in 8th place of the world's worst emitters.
 Calculating energy use is quite complex, and many experts disagree on the exact numbers.
 Still, these figures show the significant responsibility that the ITC sector also has for reducing its emissions.

-When designing the new snohetta.com, we wanted to use the process to challenge ourselves and reflect upon what it means to create a sustainable website.
+When designing the new snohetta.com, we wanted to use the process to challenge ourselves and reflect upon what it means to create a more sustainable website.
 From early on, we set a goal of being as transparent as possible about the project and to share some reflections and learning.

 A sustainable aesthetic

 In design, constraints are catalysts for change, so what can we do to help find solutions?
 How can we work smarter with digital design and creative technology to reduce the cost of web surfing in an age where everything is digital and more people are going online on bigger laptops and smarter smartphones?
-What if we could create better and greener websites by not over-designing them?
+What if we could create better and more sustainable websites by not over-designing them?

 Throughout the explorations of designing our website, we've seen how building a sustainable site largely affects experience and aesthetics.
 In a way, this is going against current design trends, which are a lot about movement, interactivity, and immersive experiences.
 For the new Snøhetta website, we wanted to design something more sustainable yet still create an immersive experience – in a slightly different way.